AndreasZachariae/semantic_hierarchical_graph/README.md

 - [ ] Detect if the whole room is a corridor (With corridor width thresholds) and don't collapse rectangles in other rooms -> Add is_corridor flag to rooms
 - [ ] Adjust planning in graph for multiple possible paths.
 Plan all paths and compare lenghts for shortest
 - [ ] Make sure correct hierarchy distances are in the graph edges
+- [ ] Do not generate multiple rectangles.
+Only keep largest merged one and connect bridge points with A*

 Every bridge point has to be connected